 BETTY MAE JUMPER in a JIFFY

-Arrange in advance with Jan what craft project you’d like to connect to the presentation.
-This can include making bookmarks that celebrate Seminole Tribe of Florida patchwork &/or starting on individual model chickees, or one larger model chickee for the group.
+Arrange in advance with your school art department for a craft project to connect to the presentation.
+This can include making bookmarks that celebrate Seminole Tribe of Florida patchwork, or starting on individual model chickees, or one larger model chickee, for the group.
 For ideas, see the for Teachers and Families page.
 Building or Seminole patchwork also provide an opportunity for connectivity to math concepts.

-Jan is pleased to attend book fairs, author days, & to participate in literacy celebrations.
+Jan attends book fairs, author days, & literacy celebrations.